Rednewspaper/The-Incredible-Machine/README.md

 ### Main Node:

-Enter the folder where you ran the [installScriptMainNode](https://github.com/Rednewspaper/The-Incredible-Machine/blob/master/installScriptMainNode).
+Enter the folder where you ran the [installScriptMainNode](https://github.com/Rednewspaper/The-Incredible-Machine/blob/master/installScriptMainNode) and run the program.

 ```
 $ python3 INCMACHINE0.0.5a.py